 Yang began her career by running the first distribution company to market Chinese films into North America.
 She also brokered the reintroduction of American cinema to the Chinese marketplace on behalf of several studios after a decades-long hiatus.

 Committed to fostering global understanding, Yang has been a long-standing member of the Committee of 100, and an advisory board member of Asia Society Southern California where she also chairs its highly regarded US-Asia Entertainment Summit and Gala as well as its nascent AWE: Asian Women Empowered Initiative.
 She is also a co-founder of #GoldHouse, a leading group of Asians in tech, media and entertainment.

 Yang was recently named a Governor of the Academy of Motion Pictures, and serves on a number of its committees.

 Yang has been featured in The New York Times, LA Times, Wall Street Journal, Washington Post, Variety, South China Morning Post, Harper’s Bazaar, as well as on numerous television and radio shows across the US and Asia such as CCTV and Beijing TV.
 She is frequently asked to consult on projects and sought after for public speaking engagements.

 Fluent in Mandarin Chinese, Yang holds a B.A. from Brown University in Chinese studies and an M.B.A. from Columbia University.
-She is currently a visiting scholar at the University of Southern California.
+She is currently a Presidential Fellow at Loyola Marymount University.